Master of Environmental Science

 - Environmental policy and regulation specialists

 Employers in this field include:

-- Government departments of agriculture and environment such as State Government, Parks Victoria, EPA Victoria and Bureau of Meteorology
+- Government departments of agriculture and environment such as state government, Parks Victoria, EPA Victoria and the Bureau of Meteorology

-- Corporate business including AECOM, Cardno, Jacobs and GHD
+- Professional services companies including AECOM, Cardno, Jacobs and GHD